Jan-3007/DSP_lab/README.md

     - unzip and copy/move to recommended location: "C:/Program Files/CMake/"
     - if deviating, edit path in "{project_name}/.vscode/settings.windows.json"
 3. Ninja
-    - if not installed yet, run `winget install Ninja-build.Ninja -v 1.12.1`
+    - if not installed yet, open a command line terminal and run `winget install Ninja-build.Ninja -v 1.12.1`
-4. Install "CMSIS-DAP Driver.msi", see "downloads/FM4S6E2GMKitSetup_RevSB"
+4. Install "CMSIS-DAP Driver.msi", from ["FM4S6E2GMKitSetup_RevSB"](#download-links) by unpacking the .exe
 5. Check if board identifies as "FM-Link/CMSIS-DAP Cypress FM Communications Port" in Device Manager, if not see [Flash CMSIS-DAP FW on MB9AF312K](#flash-cmsis-dap-fw-on-mb9af312k)

 >[!NOTE]